Updated on August 22, 2022

 These punishments come in addition to the penalties associated with the underlying offense.

 Get a Free Consultation with a Temple Criminal Defense Lawyer

-If the judge issued a bench warrant or you are facing failure to appear charges in Texas, talk to a criminal defense lawyer immediately.
+If the judge issued a bench warrant, or if you are facing failure to appear charges in Texas, talk to a criminal defense lawyer immediately.
 You need an effective defense strategy to avoid a conviction.
-(Click here to learn more about your criminal charge)

-Our Temple criminal defense lawyers at The Law Office of Brett H. Pritchard can fight for the dismissal of your failure to appear and the underlying charges.
-Let our knowledgeable criminal attorneys protect your freedom and future—Call 254-501-4040 or contact us online to receive a free consultation.
+Our Temple criminal defense lawyers at The Law Office of Brett H. Pritchard can fight for the dismissal of your failure to appear charge and the underlying charges.
+Let our knowledgeable criminal attorneys protect your freedom and future—Call us at (254) 781-4222 or contact us online to receive a FREE consultation.